svelte-add/routify/README.md

 ### 🏞 Supported environments

-This adder supports SvelteKit and Vite-powered Svelte apps (all the environments `svelte-add` currently supports).
+This adder only supports Vite-powered Svelte apps (but not SvelteKit).

 ### ⚙️ Options